-Through use of the analog driver board, one can reproducibly control WPP device light intensity.
+Through use of the analog driver board, one can reproducibly control WPP device light intensity via modulation of drive current.
 This control is achieved through adjustment of the board-mounted potentiometer.
 No firmware is required, and multiple WPP reactors can be connected in series to a single power source (Figure 11A).
 However, fan speed isn't adjustable and is maintained at maximum.
 A full schematic of the analog circuit appears at the end of this section.
 A bill of materials appears within the README file of the 'analog-driver-board' subdirectory of the project repository.